nixpig/syringe.sh/README.md

 # 🔐 `syringe.sh`

-Distributed database-per-user encrypted secrets management over SSH protocol.
+Self-hostable distributed database-per-user encrypted secrets management over SSH.

 > **⚠️ This project is a work in progress and not yet ready for general use.**
 >